 Age group (and possible cult) founded by [Ms] Frankie Lee Slater.
 It

 is not thought to be in New Zealand at present.
+Uses the name Circles Uniting (often in all capitals).
 Also see Art of Living

 Foundation (immediately below).